Kyrenia: Middle ages

 In 1229, during the civil war in Cyprus, the forces of King Henry I of Cyprus and the Ibelins took the castle of Kyrenia from the supporters of Frederick II with the support of Genoese ships.
-Strangely Henry I's wife Alice of Montferrat was one of the victims and he had never met her.

 In 1489, Cyprus came under Venetian rule.
-The Venetians modified Kyrenia Castle to meet the threat that the use of gunpowder and cannons posed.
-The castle's royal quarters and three of its four thin and elegant Frankish towers were demolished and replaced by thickset circular towers that could better withstand cannon fire.
+The Venetians modified Kyrenia Castle to meet the threat that gunpowder and cannons posed.
+The castle's royal quarters and three of its four thin Frankish towers were demolished and replaced by thickset circular towers that could better withstand cannon fire.

 In 1505, a plague that was thought to have originated in Anatolia killed a quarter of the town's population.
 Another plague that originated in the Levant and affected parts of the island struck the town in 1523.

 The castle's towers were never put to the test.
 In 1571, the castle and the town surrendered to the Ottoman army.